Corner-Store/CornerStoreWebsite/README.md

 ### Daily Scrum #1

-**During this scrum, we didn't come across many impediments, just that we decided to focus our work on a more succint task of listing businesses, rather than including the backend database as well, we now are focusing on how to set up our database for Sprint 3, and we'll be meeting with Nathan to help us set up.
-We completed adding our 26 businesses, linking them to a main page (server-side, and boxing the links to distinguish the businesses from each other).
-We also included a title.**
+**During this scrum, we didn't come across many impediments, just that we decided to focus our work on a more succint task of listing businesses, rather than including the backend database as well, we now are focusing on how to set up our database for Sprint 4, and we'll be meeting with Nathan to help us set up.
+We completed adding our 26 (now 35) businesses, linking them to a main page (server-side, and boxing the links to distinguish the businesses from each other).
+We also included a title, as a means to showcase incremental steps, as our focus for this past week was to set up our database, and environment.**

 ## Mob Programming/ Test-Driven Development
 - Mob Programming: http://cs-people.bu.edu/jjanvier/Jira/2021-03-06.png